Skip to main content

 Medically Reviewed by Cellaxys

-By Published: November 2, 2022No Comments
+By Published: November 2, 2022Updated: March 2, 2024No Comments

-Determining the exact point and reason for the neck pain at base of skull is the first step in treating it.
+Determining the exact point and reason for the neck pain at the base of the skull is the first step in treating it.
 While physical therapy works, orthobiologic treatments can also help relieve neck pain.

 Anatomy of the Skull